I believe people are experts in their lives and so I meet them where they are, in the moment....

 our practice guidelines, and roles and responsibilities in our partnership.

-So you know, I accept Blue Cross/Blue Shield, MVP, Cigna, Aetna, and Medicaid insurance but I also accept cash, health savings accounts, and credit card payments.
+So you know, I accept Blue Cross/Blue Shield, MVP, Cigna, United Healthcare, Aetna, and Medicaid insurance but I also accept cash, health savings accounts, and credit card payments.

 My hourly rate is $120 but I offer a sliding scale based on income.